Best Medicare Advantage Plans in Michigan (2026)

 Review Star Ratings and Quality Metrics

-Star ratings measure plan quality, service and member satisfaction on a 1-to-5 scale.
-Plans rated 4 or 5 stars tend to have better health outcomes and fewer complaints.
+CMS star ratings measure plan quality, member satisfaction and claims service on a 1-to-5 scale.
+Plans rated 4 or 5 stars generally have better health outcomes and fewer member complaints.

 6. 6